Fêtes de Bayonne

 The Bayonne Festivities were first held in 1932.
 It was instigated by a group of friends belonging to the Aviron Bayonnais rugby team.
 They wanted to create in Bayonne, celebrations similar to those of San Fermin in Pamplona, Spain.

 At midday every day when the King of the festival, King Léon wakens, festivities start and continue throughout the day with Bandas (traditional bands), floral processions, floats and parades of giant paper-maché figures and floats, bull-runs on Place St André, Pelota tournaments in the Trinquet Moderne...
 Everyone everywhere is in a festive spirit!

 In addition, every year the organizers' desire to make these celebrations a popular event materializes in a large poster competition.
 All the volunteers are encouraged to present their posters of the Bayonne Festivities and, after a first selection, the most beautiful ones are submitted to a public vote (on the official website of the event).

 As night falls a festive euphoria takes hold of people of all origins, cultures and languages in the crowded bars, restaurants and stalls lining the River Nive.
-Cheerfull festayres (revellers) swarm from one Peña to the the next all through the night.
+Cheerful festayres (revellers) swarm from one Peña to the next all through the night.

 The Peñas Bayonnaises who have signed a charter with the City benefit from the Peña label and are awarded a badge on the facade of their establishment, a sign of respect for their commitments: premises meeting safety standards, proven involvement in the life of the city, welcoming live music, respect for the neighbourhood and the fight against noise pollution.